derekschultz/job-worker/DESIGN.md

 The authorization scheme will be simple: each job will be associated with the client that started it, and clients will only be allowed to control their own jobs.
 This will be enforced by the API server.

 The CLI will parse command-line arguments and make the appropriate gRPC calls to the API server.
 It will print the responses to the console.

+The `Logs` method will be implemented as follows: When a client calls `Logs`, a new `Subscriber` will be created and added to the job's list of subscribers.
+A loop will be started that continues until the job is complete.
+In each iteration, a mutex will be locked, the file size will be checked, and if there's new data for the subscriber, it will be read and sent over the gRPC stream.
+The mutex will be unlocked, and if the job is still running, there will be a short wait before the next iteration.
+When the client disconnects or the job completes, the `Subscriber` will be removed from the job's map of subscribers.

+## Performance Considerations

+The current design checks the file size in each iteration of the loop.
+While this approach is simple and effective, it might not be the most efficient if the file is very large or updates are infrequent.
+Future optimizations could include using a file change notification system, if available on the platform, or adjusting the polling frequency based on the rate of updates.

 ## Testing